 In addition to housing several families, the large 'halls' would have constituted a powerful statement of identity and presence and, as noted in Theme 2, they would have constituted a very striking novelty, totally unlike any structure previously built in Scotland.
 Their Continental ancestry has been discussed elsewhere (most recently in Sheridan in press).
 That these were not just places of habitation, but were central to the belief system of their occupants, is suggested by the ceremony attending the construction of the Crathes 'hall', where the building of the structure was preceded by the erection of two massive, non-structual timbers along what was to become the long axis of the building (Murray et al. 2009, 37-40).
 These echo the split-trunk timbers used to frame the mortuary structures described below, and an analogy with totem poles has been drawn; at the very least, they indicate that wood/trees played a prominent role in the expression of beliefs (cf. Noble 2006).

-As regards the susbsistence strategy of these early farming groups, palaeoenvironmental work around the Crathes structure has established that cereals were being cultivated in at least one field in the immediate vicinity (Lancaster et al. 2009), indicating settled agricultural habitation of the area, and at Balbridie, a particularly detailed impression of the crops grown was possible, largely thanks to a deposit of 20,000 carbonised grains found inside the structure (Fairweather & Ralston 1993).
-Whether these represented a food-store to tide the occupants over the winter, or else constituted a votive deposit at the time of the house's destruction by fire, is unclear.
+As regards the susbsistence strategy of these early farming groups, palaeoenvironmental work around the Crathes structure has established that cereals were being cultivated in at least one field in the immediate vicinity (Lancaster et al. 2009), indicating settled agricultural habitation of the area, and at Balbridie, a particularly detailed impression of the crops grown was possible, as 20,000 carbonised grains were recovered by wet-sieving the fills of many of the negative featues within the structure (Fairweather & Ralston 1993).
+Whether these represented debris from a food-store to tide the occupants over the winter is unclear, but the hypothesis that they constituted a votive deposit at the time of the house's destruction by fire, is unclear.
 The Balbridie evidence demonstrated the cultivation of the environmentally-demanding bread wheat, as well as emmer wheat, barley, oats and flax; all but flax were also found at Crathes (Lancaster et al. 2009).
 Both sites also produced evidence for the gathering of wild plants, including hazelnut and (at Balbridie) crab apple.
 While animal remains were poorly preserved at these (and other) large houses, lipid analysis of the Crathes pottery has revealed that the occupants' cattle (and/or sheep/goats) had been used for dairying, since traces of ruminant milk fats were found in them (as well as pig fat:Šoberl & Evershed 2009).
 The human remains that survive from Early Neolithic eastern and central Scotland are either too small to permit isotopic analysis for obtaining dietary information (in the case of Dalladies) or else are not in a condition to permit such analysis, being calcined.
 The fact that large numbers of Neolithic arrowheads and other artefacts have been found on the sandhills of Tentsmuir in Fife and Culbin Sands in Moray (Clarke D V 2004) does not necessarily indicate activities connected with exploiting marine resources.
 The small size of many of the leaf-shaped arrowheads from these sandhills sites could as easily indicate their use in hunting birds as in shooting fish.

 The funerary practices of these first farming communities in this region featured the use of non-megalithic structures (Kinnes 1992a, 1992b).
 Rectangular 'linear zone' mortuary structures (Figure 10), of timber construction (rebuilt, at Dalladies and Pitnacree, using dry-stone walling), were probably used for the laying out (and possibly natural excarnation) of the dead.
 In addition to the two examples mentioned above, a mortuary structure is known from Fordhouse Barrow, Angus (Proudfoot 2008).
 After an interval - during which the latest versions of the mortuary structures and their contents were burnt - these were covered over by earthen mounds, either long and rectangular or trapezoidal (as at Dalladies: Piggott 1972), or round (as at Pitnacree: Figure d; Coles & Simpson 1965).
 Distributions of these monuments are shown in Figure a and Figure b.